nimaid/LPHK/README.md

   * Run `LPHK.exe`

 ### Linux Install/Run Instructions [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 *THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
-IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY MANUALLY INSTALLING CONDA AND THE CONDA ENVIRONMENT.*
+IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY MANUALLY INSTALLING CONDA AND THE CONDA ENVIRONMENT in `INSTALL/environment.yml`.
+THEN, RUN `LPHK.py` INSIDE THE `LPHK` CONDA ENVIRONMENT.*

 * Download the source of the latest release at [https://github.com/nimaid/LPHK/releases/latest](https://github.com/nimaid/LPHK/releases/latest)
   * Either the `VERSION.zip` or `VERSION.tar.gz` file will work, but the `VERSION.zip` file is probably easier to use